Best Support In A Network Marketing Company

-Here’s how we handle support in TPS.
+Here's how we handle support in Global Shopping Rewards.

-- Obviously there’s the usual company support in the back office.
-That’s the best place to go for questions about your order, account, profile – or anything that needs “logged-in” access to your account.
-Turnround time isn’t too bad given that we now have over 2.5 million members.
-However, most of the staff and members are Chinese, so sometimes the subtler “how to / why” answers get lost in translation.
+- Obviously there's the usual company support in the back office.
+That's the best place to go for questions about your order, account, profile – or anything that needs “logged-in” access to your account.

 - In our group, members are very supportive even cross-line.
 So the other day I was stuck on how to do something on Facebook, asked someone in another team, and he spent time helping me out.
 Nice.

 - In the Brand Ambassadors group all the steps for getting started are clearly laid out in a pinned post and new team members are encouraged to work their way through the instructions and training that's available in a specially developed training resource (free).